Tower Gateway DLR station

 Tower Gateway is a Docklands Light Railway (DLR) station in the City of London and is located near the Tower of London and Tower Bridge.
 It adjoins the tracks to Fenchurch Street station and is located on the site of a former station called Minories.
 Tower Gateway is within London fare zone 1.

 It is a short walk from both Tower Hill Underground station and Fenchurch Street.
 Access at street level from the Minories is via escalator, stairs or lift at the western end of the station.
 A pedestrian crossing connects the station with Tower Hill station, its closest London Underground connection.
 A narrow secondary staircase entrance at the eastern end of the platform, improved considerably in the early 2000s, descends to Mansell Street.
-It serves the eastern edge of the City of London financial district and development around St Katharine Docks.
+It serves the eastern edge of the City of London central business district and development around St Katharine Docks.

 History

 It was opened in 1987 as the western terminus of the initial DLR system and the station closest to central London.

 The underground extension to Bank, which opened in 1991, diverges from the original route between Tower Gateway and Shadwell, the next station to the east.
 It dives down a steep ramp not far from the eastern end of the platforms, from which it is clearly visible.
 Tower Gateway is the terminus for the less busy service to Beckton.
 Journeys to other branches of the DLR normally require a change.

 In keeping with the DLR's original basic lightweight philosophy, Tower Gateway is a simple elevated terminus.
 As built it had two tracks and a cross-over.
 When the extension to Bank opened, its importance was substantially reduced.
 Before reconstruction it had a fairly narrow central platform, and a single track leading from the main route to a set of points immediately prior to the platforms.

 Further major alterations began on 30 June 2008.
 The station reopened on 2 March 2009, rebuilt as a single-track terminus to enable three-car trains with a platform on each side of the train, one for arriving passengers and the other for departures (the Spanish solution).